 There's no perfect cure for this issue, but the problem can be greatly mitigated by shielding.
 Shielding creates what's called a Faraday Cage

-interference, but in my experience it helps a great deal, and is certainly worth doing.
+interference, but in our experience it helps a great deal, and is certainly worth doing.

 What pickups should I get?